AustinKingOry/snake-game/README.md

+## SNAKE GAME
-a simple snake game in js and html and css grid
+a simple snake game in js and html and css grid.